libpd/libpd/README.txt

   * libpd_wrapper: This folder contains the source files that make up the core of libpd.

-  * Android.mk, Makefile, Makefile.mac: Makefiles for building libpd for
+  * Android.mk, Makefile, libpd.xcodeproj: Build support for
       various platforms.
 I figure the Android makefile is pretty much finished, but the build system for other platforms still needs work.
       The Makefile for build shared libraries on Linux is crude but